Trump basks in the pageantry at Windsor Castle during unprecedented second UK state visit

 “That’s fascinating,” Charles said.

-The president, first lady, king and queen also walked a red carpet on the castle's East Lawn to watch the Beating Retreat, a military parade ceremony that featured 200-plus musicians and dates to the 1600s.
-Such proceedings were once used to call patrolling soldiers back to their castle at the end of their day.
+The president, first lady, king and queen walked a red carpet to climb a riser under a tent on the East Lawn of the castle to watch the Beating Retreat, a military ceremony of music and parading.

-A scheduled flyover by F-35 jets from the U.K. and U.S. militaries was scrapped due to poor weather conditions.
-But the Red Arrows, the Royal Air Force’s aerobatics display team, thundered overhead, leaving streaks of red, white and blue smoke in their wake and drawing a visible reaction from both Trumps.

-Charles and Camilla presented the president and first lady with a handbound leather volume celebrating the 250th anniversary of the Declaration of Independence, as well as the Union flag that flew above Buckingham Palace on the day of Trump’s inauguration in January.
+Charles and Camilla presented the Trumps with a handbound leather volume celebrating the 250th anniversary of the Declaration of Independence, as well as the Union flag that flew above Buckingham Palace on the day of Trump’s inauguration in January.
 The royals also gave first lady Melania Trump a silver and enamel bowl and a personalized handbag by British designer Anya Hindmarch.

 Trump gave Charles a replica of an Eisenhower sword, and Camilla received a vintage Tiffany & Co. gold, diamond and ruby brooch.